BackofenLab/jitsi-instructions/readme.rst

 1. Choose a jitsi server

+   https://meeting.vm.uni-freiburg.de/ is the public Jitsi server of the Freiburg compute center.
+   Since it's located nearest to us it should offer rather good connectivity.

    https://meet.jit.si/ is the flagship public server of the project running the latest code.
+Supports dial-in via phone.

-   https://jitsi.riot.im/ is a good alternative if the first server is down or overloaded, or if you are looking for Riot/Matrix integration (though that seems rather immature still).
+   https://jitsi.riot.im/ is a good alternative if the other servers are down or overloaded, or if you are looking for Riot/Matrix integration (though that seems rather immature still).